-In response to a comprehensive review of its rating system in 2021, Council has decided to implement a differential rating strategy based on Land Use categories.
-This is a significant change from the rating system established in 2012/13 which implemented differentials based on Locality (planning zones) and Land Use.
+In response to a comprehensive review of its rating system in 2021, Council decided to implement a differential rating strategy based on Land Use categories.

 The return to differentials based solely on Land Use is a reflection of Council's aim to improve the equity in rate distribution across the community and promote economic development.
 It also is the result of changes in the state government's planning policy and the Planning, Development and Infrastructure Act 2016, which came into force in 2020/21.